Project Management Dashboard in Power Apps

 • Trend visibility over time

-How schedules, effort, and costs are evolving, not just where they stand today.
+How schedules, effort, and costs are changing.

 • Variance and exception highlighting